FlexMeasures/flexmeasures/documentation/host/deployment.rst

 To compute schedules, FlexMeasures uses the `HiGHS <https://highs.dev/>`_ mixed integer linear optimization solver (FlexMeasures solver by default) or `Cbc <https://github.com/coin-or/Cbc>`_.
 Solvers are used through `Pyomo <http://www.pyomo.org>`_\ , so in principle supporting a `different solver <https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html#supported-solvers>`_ would be possible.

+You tell FlexMeasures with the config setting :ref:`solver-config` which solver to use.

-They need to be installed in addition to FlexMeasures.
+However, the solver also needs to be installed - in addition to FlexMeasures (the Docker image already has it).
 Here is advice on how to install the two solvers we test internally:

 .. note:: We default to HiGHS, as it seems more powerful